-Lifetime prevalence approaches 9%, with a 12-mo prevalence of about 4%.
+Lifetime prevalence approaches 9%, with a 12-month prevalence of about 4%.

 Patients avoid stimuli associated with the trauma and often feel emotionally numb and disinterested in daily activities.

-Sometimes symptoms represent a continuation of acute stress disorder (see Acute Stress Disorder (ASD) ), or they may occur separately, beginning up to 6 mo after the trauma.
+Sometimes symptoms represent a continuation of acute stress disorder, or they may occur separately, beginning up to 6 months after the trauma.
 Sometimes full expression of symptoms is delayed, occurring many months or even years after the traumatic event.

-Depression, other anxiety disorders, and substance abuse are common among patients with chronic PTSD.
+Depression, other anxiety disorders, and substance use are common among patients with chronic PTSD.

 In addition to trauma-specific anxiety, patients may experience guilt because of their actions during the event or because they survived when others did not.

 Diagnosis is clinical based on criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).

 To meet the criteria for diagnosis, patients must have been exposed directly or indirectly to a traumatic event and have symptoms from each of the following categories for a period ≥ 1 month.

 Having recurrent, involuntary, intrusive, disturbing memories